laurenra/how-to-documents/ffmpeg.md

 -ss 00:42:50 -to 00:52:15 -c copy part-6-Risk-Styles-and-other-stories.mp4
 ```

-## Losslessly assemble several mp4 video clips into one
+## Losslessly combine several mp4 video clips into one

 1. Create a text file named **file_list.txt** in the same folder as videos.
 2. Add each file path on a separate line using the format: **file 'filename.mp4'**.